AndriusAM/Photobrowser-React/README.md

-To run this code locally, please follow the instructions below
+To download and run this code locally, please follow the instructions below